0Jiahao/bebop_simulator/README.md

 #### Model Identification

-Different models are simply estimated, including pitch, roll, and vertical velocity, yawrate.
+Different models are simply estimated, including pitch, roll, and vertical velocity, yawrate, air drag.
 Some estimated parameter can be found in [results.txt](https://github.com/0Jiahao/bebop_simulator/blob/master/bebop_identification/identification_result/results.txt).
 We currently using pitch, roll and vertical velocity for system modelling.

 **Pitch Model** is a first-order system
 <p align="center">